nightconcept/boba-site/project/boba-learn.md

 - If the `Result` is `Ok(value)`, the `?` operator unwraps the `Result` and gives you the `value` inside.
 - If the `Result` is `Err(error)`, the `?` operator immediately stops the current function and returns the `Err(error)`.

+This new paragraph should describe the match statement that the ? operator represents.
+Explain that it matches on the Result value: if the value is Ok, it extracts the inner value; if the value is Err, it immediately returns the Err from the entire function.

 Let's look at an example:

 ```boba